mathause/filefinder/README.md

 ## Find files on disk

-However, the strength of filefinder is parsing file names on disk.
+However, the strength of filefisher is parsing file names on disk.
 Assuming you have the following folder structure:

 ```